eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + skill set:
 	- strong programming skills in C++ with experience in developing latency-critical software
 	- demonstrated ability to take neural network models from concept to production with in-depth knowledge in deep learning frameworks, such as TensorFlow
 + skill set:
+	- We are looking for a senior staff engineer with good understanding of neural network implementation on resource constrained embedded devices.
+In this position you will have an opportunity to influence how customers can efficiently utilize Lattice solution for neural network inference.
+In-depth understanding of neural network topologies, training with TensorFlow and/or Caffe framework is essential.
+Candidate need to possess good programming skills with Python, C/C++ with basic understanding of data structures.
+Candidates need to have the expertise to use embedded architectures such as FPGAs, GPUs, or other embedded processors to realize complex applications using deep learning.
+	- The ideal candidate would possess the following skills:
+		* Ability to create and use deep learning training frameworks for creating new applications.
+		* Expertise in one of Tensorflow, Caffe, Keras, or any other deep learning framework.
+		* Python programming expertise.
+		* Understand different kinds of numerical precisions in implementing deep learning solutions.
+Ability to translate networks trained with floating point to different fixed point formats.
+Understand the accuracy loss, and come up with ways to address them.
+		* Be up to date with the current research in neural networks, implementations, competitive solutions, etc.
+	- Able to present solutions to customers, understand their requirements and come up with solutions to address them.
+	- Create neural network models, add new features to neural network compiler for efficient inference, mentor junior engineers, deliver functionally correct software, debug customer issues, document features, develop new testcases, publish papers, file patents
+	- Behaviors
+		* Enthusiastic: Shows intense and eager enjoyment and interest
+		* Detail Oriented: Capable of carrying out a given task with all details necessary to get the task done well
+		* Innovative: Consistently introduces new ideas and demonstrates original thinking
+	- Motivations
+		* Self-Starter: Inspired to perform without outside help
+		* Ability to Make an Impact: Inspired to perform well by the ability to contribute to the success of a project or the organization
+	- Education
+		* Required: Masters or better in Electrical Engineering or related field.
+		* Preferred: Doctorate or better in Computer Engineering or related field.
+	- Experience
+		* PHD on relevant topic, MS with 8+ years experience, BS with 10+ years experience
++ skill set:
+	- Machine learning engineer who develops neural network for a given application and map to FPGA solution.
+Need to develop technology to map the neural network into FPGA including neural network compiler and HW acceleration engine development.
+	- Need to know the details of machine learning including network design, network training, and training dataset build up.
+Also need to understand the general accelerator structure of machine learning inferencing engine.
+	- Behaviors
+		* Team Player: Works well as a member of a group
+		* Functional Expert: Considered a thought leader on a subject
+		* Enthusiastic: Shows intense and eager enjoyment and interest
+	- Motivations
+		* Self-Starter: Inspired to perform without outside help
+		* Ability to Make an Impact: Inspired to perform well by the ability to contribute to the success of a project or the organization
+	- Education
+		* Doctorate or better in Electrical Engineering or related field.
+	- Experience
+		* Hands on experience on network design and training.
+RTL design experience, FPGA design experience
++ skill set:
 	- BLAH.
 + skill set: